 CUSP Implementation Workshop

-This two-day workshop, which introduces participants to CUSP and offers practical guidance for creating a successful CUSP program, is offered at last three times a year in Baltimore.
+This workshop, which introduces participants to CUSP and offers practical guidance for creating a successful CUSP program, is offered at last three times a year in Baltimore.
 The Armstrong Institute is also pleased to offer the workshop on-site at your location—for hospitals, health systems, hospital associations, HENS, QIOs and departments of health—to reach larger numbers of providers and administrator in a cost-effective manner.

 Please email us if you are interested in hosting a workshop outside of the United States.